A complete guide to payroll in the UK: Everything employers need to know

 The first part takes place either on or before payday.
 Each time you pay employees, you need to do the following:

-• Record their salary and any other pay, such as bonuses or commissions, that they’ll receive
+• Record employee salary and any other pay, such as bonuses or commissions, that they’ll receive

 • Calculate the deductions that will be taken out of their pay for taxes, National Insurance, student loans (if applicable), and pension contributions